How to Run for Elected Office

 How to Run for Election Officer:

-In Pennsylvania three of the five people that run each polling place on Election Day are actually elected officials.
+In Pennsylvania, three of the five people who run each polling place on Election Day are elected officials themselves.
 The purpose of this manual is to show you how to become a Judge of Election, Majority Inspector or Minority Inspector at your local polling place.
-These positions were on the ballot in 2009 and will be again in 2013.
+These positions were on the ballot in 2013 and will be again in 2017.
 Click to download How To Run for Election Officer (PDF).

 DAL Services, Inc. provides a free tool, the Pennsylvania Political Campaign Management Database (PPCM) that can help candidates stay organized and efficient while running their campaigns.
 The tool is free for anyone to use and DAL Services will provide free technical assistance and support for any candidate using the program.
 (Please note that DAL Services charges for some campaign related services.)